 I learn everyday and it’s great.
 I went through HSK1, 2 and 3 — and I’m now learning characters too.
 I learn 36 character a day and it’s amazing.
 I’m looking forward to writing.

-How is Chinese perceived in Colombia?
+How is the Mandarin Chinese language perceived in Colombia?

 There’s a big Chinese community, but there’s not really a Chinatown in Bogotá, or I havent find it.
 But I lived a few years in Honduras, and there is a Chinatown there.